zanbaldwin/zanbaldwin.github.io/content/posts/fun-experiments-in-php/index.md

 }
 ```

-Now it’s time to use it!
+Now it's time to use it!
 After registering our stream filter, we can open up a stream handle, pump in some input, and
 get the output of our script!
-Notice how if our script needs input, we can’t `require` the script like we would a PHP
+Notice how if our script needs input, we can't `require` the script like we would a PHP
 file.

 ## Stream Filters

 Next up in the PHP streams arsenal is stream filters.
-They’re simpler than wrappers: just a method to modify data as it
+They're simpler than wrappers: just a method to modify data as it
 passes through - this does mean that it cannot deal with both input and output so this is a perfect time to introduce
 **source code transformation**!